FidelusAleksander/ghcertified/content/questions/advanced_security/question-031.md

 ---
 archetype: "questions"
 title: "Question 031"
-question: "Which of these statements are true about Dependabot Alerts?
+question: "Which of these statements about Dependabot Alerts are true?
 (Choose three.)"
 draft: false
 ---